pcsong33/ScaleModels/notebook.md

+## 3/5/23
+We've coded an implementation of the scale model using processes and threads.
+A design and scalability explanation is described below.
+### Design
+Upon program initialization, three processes are started.
+The processes are given 2 ports: one port to connect server-side and one port to connect client-side.
+Messages are received via background threads listening on both the server and client ports.
+Every clock cycle, an event (receive message, send message, internal event) is logged in a csv file for each process.

+### Scalability
+With this model, we can scale to $n$ processes, by creating ${n\choose 2}$ total connections between all of the processes.
+Since the sockets are bidirectional, only one of the processes need to initialize a connection request.

+Things to do:
+1. Write tests.
+According to the 2/27 lecture, unit tests do not need to be end-to-end, but need to test smallest units of functioning code.
+2. Run experiments.
+It would be comprehensive to perhaps run multiple trials with deterministic clock rates, to better analyze the data and understand average performance.

 ## 2/28/23
 This initial entry is a synthesis of the materials from the 2/27 lecture and the Lamport reading that pertain to the Scale Models project.
 We also outline some initial first steps.
 The Lamport paper presents two implementation rules for logical clocks.
 Let $T_e = C_i(e)$ be the value that the logical clock $C_i$ for process $P_i$ assigns to an event $e$: